GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

 ### Set the replica count

 Initially your deployment runs a single instance of your application.
-You may add more replicas using the `kubectl scale` command.
+You can add more replicas using the `kubectl scale` command.
 For example, to add two additional replicas (for a total of three), run: